 AGVs route planning belongs to the shortest route optimization problem.
-Common methods include Dijkstra's algorithm [8], A\ algorithm [9], D\ algorithm [10,73], Artificial Potential Field (APF) [74], Probabilistic Roadmap (PRM) [75], Rapid Random Tree (RRT) [76], Neural Network [77], Genetic Algorithm [78], Ant Colony Algorithm and other intelligent algorithms [79-81].
+Common methods include Dijkstra's algorithm [8], A algorithm [9], D algorithm [10,73], Artificial Potential Field (APF) [74], Probabilistic Roadmap (PRM) [75], Rapid Random Tree (RRT) [76], Neural Network [77], Genetic Algorithm [78], Ant Colony Algorithm and other intelligent algorithms [79-81].
 Their mechanisms and performs are shown in Table 2.
 However, management is a challenge because collisions and deadlocks may occur in bidirectional environments, moreover, it is essentially different from the route selection problems of graph theory.

-Algorithms Applications Mechanism A\ algorithm [9] Improve the optimization Improve the efficiency of process using the weighted the AGVs routes searching heuristic function RRT algorithm [76] Employ a self-adaptive goal Improve the efficiency of gravity function obstacles avoidance for AGVs and generate a smooth route Neural network [77] Employ an energy function as Plan route and guide AGVs its evaluation function to the goal, and avoid obstacles at the same time
+Algorithms Mechanism Applications A algorithm [9] Improve the optimization process using the weighted heuristic function Improve the efficiency of the AGVs routes searching RRT algorithm [76] Employ a self-adaptive goal gravity function Improve the efficiency of obstacles avoidance for AGVs and generate a smooth route Neural network [77] Employ an energy function as its evaluation function Plan route and guide AGVs to the goal, and avoid obstacles at the same time